chandrasekharpanigrahy/rate-limiter/docs/README.md

     If a user or machine request for API more then the specified limit, then the request will not be processed.
 ## Use
     It prevents excessive use of the system by client.
 It helps minimizing latency in a distributed system.

+## Design
+    Master branch code use mongoDB for rate limiter.
+    Redis branch code use redis for rate limiter.
+This version will have low latency compare to master code.

+    If Rate limiter is set to N request per second then accessing APIs more then N request will not be processed and 429 (Too many request) status code will be sent to client.

 ## How to use
     Add below dependency
 ```xml